LumenAd/spreadsheet-parser/README.md

-Akeneo Spreadsheet Parser
+LumenAd Spreadsheet Parser
 =========================

-This component is designed to extract data from spreadsheets, while being easy on resources, even for large files.
+This component is derivative of akeneo-labs (<insert link here>) and designed to extract data from spreadsheets, while being easy on resources, even for large files.

 The current version of the spreadsheet parser works with csv and xlsx files.